garystafford/glue-ml-transforms/README.md

 6. Run 'Estimate transform quality'
 7. Run the Glue Job containing uploaded Scala Glue script

-Running the Glue Crawler, included in the CloudFormation Stack, is not required for tutorial.
+Running the Glue Crawler, included in the CloudFormation Stack, is not required for the tutorial.

 Note Glue 2.0 does not support `FindMatches` machine learning transforms.
 You must use Glue 1.0 for Glue Job.